Code-Institute-Submissions/shaff600-Portfolio/README.md

 In order to make the website a more user friendly platform, the website shortcommings detailed within the [Issues Faced](#issues-faced) section would have to be resolved.
 A deeper understaning of media queries and the Bootstrap grid system will help identify reasonings of css elements overlapping and allow for a more responsive site.
 # Credits
 -  <a href="https://codepen.io/Washable/pen/Oxqjbq"> Code Pen</a>
-			- Provided code snippet for carousel for the testimonial section
+			- Provided code snippet for carousel for the testimonial section.
 -  <a href="https://mdbootstrap.com/snippets/jquery/ascensus/1727054#css-tab-view"> MD Bootstrap</a>
-			- Provided code snippet for sticky navbar
+			- Provided code snippet for sticky navbar.
 -  <a href="https://scalablecss.com/setup-custom-fonts-with-font-face/"> Scalable CSS</a>
 			- Detailed how to implement custom fonts using the "@font-face" element
 -  <a href="https://www.bootdey.com/snippets/view/bs4-my-experience-timeline#html"> Boot Dey</a>
-			- Provided code snippet for timeline section
+			- Provided code snippet for timeline section.
 -  <a href="https://www.w3schools.com/howto/howto_css_sticky_social_bar.asp"> w3schools</a>
-			- Provided code snippet to create a sticky social bar
+			- Provided code snippet to create a sticky social bar.
+-  <a href="https://getbootstrap.com/docs/4.0/components/card/"> Bootstrap Documentation</a>
+			- Provided code snippet to create cards for project section.